-Your team of Specialists can give you the support you need to help cope with life's challenges.
-Whether they relate to child, adolescent, adult, couples or family issues, our collaborative approach can help achieve balance and perspective.
+Our team of Specialists can give you the support you need to help cope with life's challenges.
+Whether they relate to child, adolescent, adult, couples or family issues, our collaborative approach can help achieve balance and perspect

 Debbie is the Owner and Clinical Director of DK Counseling Services and is a licensed professional counselor.
 She graduated magna cum laude from Kennesaw State University and received her Master’s in Clinical Counseling at The Argosy University in Atlanta.
 Prior to Debbie opening her private practice, she was on staff at Northside Hospital Behavioral Health Services for over 18 years and supervised for Northside’s Intern Program.

-Debbie continues to expand her professional development to utilize the most recent researched evidence based treatments.
-She holds several advanced certifications in anxiety related disorders specifically OCD through The International OCD Foundation.
-Additionally she has advanced certification through The Explosive Child Parenting Program (CPS), trained by Dr. Ross Greene for parenting the challenging child.
-She is also a certified DBT therapist.
-Debbie's expertise provides proven success in treating attentional difficulties and school related issues, developing behavior modification programs, oppositional defiant disorder, mood dysregulation, family crisis, adolescent issues, OCD, family and marriage therapy.
+Debbie has an expansive professional development utilizing the most recent researched evidence based treatments.
+She holds several advanced certifications in anxiety related disorders specifically OCD through The International OCD Foundation treating pediatric and adult OCD/anxiety.
+Additionally, she was trained by Dr. Ross Greene Founder of The Explosive Child Parenting Program for the challenging child (CPS).
+Debbie's expertise provides proven success in treating complex anxiety disorders and works effectively treating parents of children with anxiety.
+Debbie works in treating school related issues, developing behavior modification programs, oppositional defiant disorder, mood dysregulation, family crisis, adolescent issues, OCD and family therapy.

 Debbie’s extensive experience and her warm uplifting approach to treatment makes her highly effective in her work with children, adolescents, families and adults.
 Debbie also utilizes pet therapy in her sessions and will most likely have her therapy dog Wallace joining the session.

-Treatment Modalities: DBT, CBT, Collaborative Parenting for Oppositional Defiant Disorder (ODD), Exposure Response Prevention, Gottman Relationships and Emotion Focused Therapy, Positive Parenting and Emotion Coaching.
+Treatment Modalities: DBT and CBT certified , Collaborative Parenting for Oppositional Defiant Disorder (ODD), Exposure Response Prevention, Emotion Focused Therapy and Positive Parenting.

 Dr. Jessica Baker, Ph.D., CEDS is a licensed psychologist, Certified Eating Disorders Specialist, and iaedp (International Association for Eating Disordered Professionals) Approved Supervisor.
 She also serves on the Certification Committee internationally and is a board member for the Atlanta Chapter of iaedp.
 Dr. Baker started the eating disorders program at MARR Women’s Center before opening her private practice in 2007.
 Dr. Baker provides individual, couples, family, and group therapy.
 She is also active in outreach and training for local schools, parent groups, and other professionals.
 She has been treating eating disorders, addiction, and other mental health issues since 2001.